-8.1 This proposal has been carefully considered in the context of the previous appeal dismissal on the site and the relevant Reading Borough Local Plan Policies as set out within the report.
-The officer recommendation is to grant full planning permission subject to the conditions and section 106 legal agreement heads of terms set out in the recommendation box at the top of this report.
+8.1 This proposal has been carefully considered carefully against the relevant Reading Borough Local Plan Policies as set out within the report in with due regard to the previous approval and the upheld appeal decisions before that.
+The officer recommendation is to grant full planning permission subject to the conditions and Section 106 legal agreement heads of terms set out in the recommendation box at the top of this report.

-Case Officer: Matt Burns
+Case Officer: Brian Conlon